nolongernome/ConKGNN/README.md

 # Downloading the united graph dataset of Drugs：

-Click the link below to download the united graph dataset of Drugs.
+Click the link below to download the graph dataset of Drugs.
 This dataset include preprocessed datas.
 Please put them into data/

 [Drugs(https://pan.baidu.com/s/13vk2tNhcJamBdT-TFUYuVA))